 The YI Dome Camera can stand on any horizontal surface or be mounted to a wall or ceiling using a mounting plate that requires two screws to install.

 The YI Dome is certainly not a top performing wifi security camera.
 However, it gets you about 70% of the way to a top end camera.
 And with its $70 list price it does so at just about 35% of the price of a high end model.
-This makes it a great value if you want to save some money, and earned it our Best Buy Award.
+However, the similarly priced YI Home gets yous 75% of the way there for about the same price, so we would point most bargain hunters in that direction.

-The YI Dome Camera isn't flashy on any regard, but provides good, dependable performance at a comparatively rock bottom price.
+The YI Dome Camera isn't flashy in any regard, but provides good, dependable performance at a comparatively rock bottom price.

 YI 1080p Dome Camera